opendocsg/slw-judgments-backfill/2013_SGHCR_26/report.md

 44     Two Court of Appeal decisions, _viz_ the decisions of _Lim Chin San_ and _Lim Tec k Cheng_ , deal expressly with the proposition that the assessing court and/or the inquiry court in a bifurcated trial is bound, by the principle of issue estoppel, from re-visiting findings of the court.
 Each of these decisions will be analysed in turn.

 45     In _Lim Chin San_ , the Court of Appeal was concerned with a situation where the High Court had made a finding at the liability stage but subsequently departed from its decision at the assessment stage.
-In brief, in the initial liability decision of _Lim Chin San Contrac tors Pte Ltd v Shiok Kim Seng_ [2011] 1 SLR 433 (“ _Lim Chin San (Liability)_ ”), the High Court found that a proprietary estoppel arose on the facts and that an award of damages would be appropriate, leaving the quantum of the equitable compensation to be assessed by the assessing court.
+In brief, in the initial liability decision of _Lim Chin San Contrac tors Pte Ltd v Shiok Kim Seng_ <span class="citation">[2011] 1 SLR 433</span> (“ _Lim Chin San (Liability)_ ”), the High Court found that a proprietary estoppel arose on the facts and that an award of damages would be appropriate, leaving the quantum of the equitable compensation to be assessed by the assessing court.
 As neither party appealed against _Lim Chin San (Liability)_ , it was no longer open to any party to challenge the High Court’s finding that an equity had arisen in favour of one of the parties ( _Lim Chin San_ at [14]).
 At the assessment stage, the High Court departed from the reliance-based approach it had ordered in _Lim Chin San (Liability)_ , instead opting to assess damages based on reliance losses (for the money spent by the respondent) and expectation losses (for the appellant’s failure to sell certain premises to the respondent).

-46     The Court of Appeal in _Lim Chin San_ reiterated, at [22], the High Court decision of _Ho Yew Weng Alan James v Poh Eng Wah Mark t/a SG Vehic les Trading_ [1997] SGHC 179, which states as follows:
+46     The Court of Appeal in _Lim Chin San_ reiterated, at [22], the High Court decision of _Ho Yew Weng Alan James v Poh Eng Wah Mark t/a SG Vehic les Trading_ <span class="citation">[1997] SGHC 179</span>, which states as follows:

  ...
 The registrar must assess the damages in ac c ordanc e with the terms of the judgment.
 He c annot disregard the judgment and the assessment of damages is not an oc c asion for him to set it aside or vary it in any way. ... [emphasis added]